ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 supporting module.

-By the way, any type where `map` and `join` functions can be implemented, with similar behaviour, can be called a _monad_ and `option` is often used to introduce monads.
-But don't freak out, you absolutely don't need to know what a monad is to use the `option` type.
+By the way, any type where `map` and `join` functions can be implemented, with similar behaviour, can be called a _monad_, and `option` is often used to introduce monads.
+But don't freak out!
+You absolutely don't need to know what a monad is to use the `option` type.

 ## Example: Mathematical Expressions